Divorce or separation

 - Were you already married or in a registered partnership before you retired?

 In that case, the law states that your partner is entitled to half of your retirement pension that was accrued up until the divorce.
 That is called pension equalisation.
 You and your partner may also make alternative arrangements.
+These must be documented in your prenuptial agreement, partnership terms or divorce agreement.

 - Were you not yet married or in a registered partnership before you retired?